- American Physical Society Sites

 ARTICLE III - ENABLING CONSTITUTIONAL PROVISION

-The FIP is established by the authority vested in the Council in Article VIII of the Constitution of the Society.
-Said article as it may be subsequently revised or amended, is hereby incorporated in these bylaws by reference.
+The FIP is established by the authority vested in the Council in Article VIII of the Constitution and Bylaws of the Society, and associated Policies & Procedures.
+Said documents as they may be subsequently revised or amended, are hereby incorporated in these bylaws by reference.

 ARTICLE IV - MEMBERSHIP

-1. The membership of the FIP shall consist of members of the American Physical Society who have made application to the Secretary/Treasurer of the FIP, or who have otherwise indicated in accordance with procedures established by the Council and the Bylaws of the FIP, their desire to join the FIP.
-The membership shall be maintained from year to year by the payment of designated dues or other method established by the Council, provided continuing membership in the Society is maintained in good standing.
+The membership of the FIP shall consist of members of the American Physical Society who have indicated in accordance with procedures established by the Board & Council their desire to join the FIP.
+The membership shall be maintained from year to year by the payment of designated dues or other method established by the Board, provided continuing membership in the Society is maintained in good standing.
 Any member of the FIP may resign upon notice to the Secretary/Treasurer.

 ARTICLE V - EXECUTIVE COMMITTEE

-1. Governance.
-The FIP shall be governed by an Executive Committee, which shall establish the policies and have responsibility for the affairs of the FIP.
+Governance.
+The FIP shall be governed by an Executive Committee, which shall establish the policies and have general responsibility for affairs of the FIP.

-2. Composition.
-The FIP Executive Committee shall consist of the immediate Past Chair, Chair, Chair-Elect, Vice-Chair, Secretary/Treasurer, six Members-at-Large, the Editor of the FIP Newsletter, and the FIP Councillor elected in the manner specified in Article VII of these Bylaws.
-All current APS International Councillors shall be ex officio members of the FIP Executive Committee.
+Composition.
+The FIP Executive Committee shall consist of the immediate Past Chair, Chair, Chair-Elect, Vice Chair, Secretary/Treasurer, six Members-at-Large, the Editor of the FIP Newsletter, and the FIP Councilor elected in the manner specified in Article VII of these Bylaws.
+All current APS International Councilors shall be ex officio members of the FIP Executive Committee.

-1. Officers.
-The Officers of the FIP shall be a Chair, a Chair-Elect, a Vice-Chair, and a Secretary/Treasurer.
+Officers.
+The Officers of the FIP shall be a Chair, a Chair-Elect, a Vice Chair, and a Secretary/Treasurer.

-2. Duties of the Chair.
-The Chair shall preside at all meetings of the Executive Committee, and shall be responsible for implementation of the policies of the FIP as established by the Executive Committee.
-The Chair shall prepare agendas for meetings of the Executive Committee, and shall prepare a yearly report of the activities of the FIP, to be made available to the Council of the APS and members of the FIP.
+Duties of the Chair.
+The Chair shall have overall responsibility for the affairs of the FIP, shall preside at all meetings of the Executive Committee, and shall be responsible for implementation of the policies of the FIP as established by the Executive Committee.
+The Chair shall, with the Secretary-Treasurer, prepare agendas for meetings of the Executive Committee, and shall prepare a yearly report of the activities of the FIP, to be made available to the members of the FIP.
 In addition, the Chair shall perform other functions as appropriate or as provided in the Bylaws.

-5. Duties of the Secretary/Treasurer.
-The Secretary/Treasurer shall maintain the records of the FIP, inform the Council and the Executive Officer of the needs of the FIP, prepare and distribute minutes of the FIP Executive Committee meetings within four weeks after each meeting, arrange for mailing, receiving, and counting the annual election ballots from the membership, and inform the - Executive Officer, the FIP Executive Committee, candidates, and FIP membership of the election results.
-The Secretary/Treasurer shall also have responsibility for all funds in the custody of or placed at the disposal of the FIP, and shall authorize disbursements from such funds for FIP expenses.
+Duties of the Secretary/Treasurer.
+The Secretary/Treasurer shall maintain the records of the FIP, inform the Council of the needs of the FIP in coordination with the Council Representative, prepare and distribute minutes of the FIP Executive Committee meetings within four weeks after each meeting, arrange for mailing, receiving, and counting the annual election ballots from the membership, and inform the Society Corporate Secretary, the FIP Executive Committee, candidates, and FIP membership of the election results.
+The Secretary/Treasurer shall also have responsibility for all funds in the custody of the or placed at the disposal of the FIP, and shall, with approval of the Chair, authorize disbursements from such funds for FIP expenses.
 The Secretary/Treasurer shall present a financial report at each meeting of the Executive Committee.
 In addition, the Secretary/Treasurer shall perform other functions as appropriate or as provided in the Bylaws.

-6. Duties of the FIP Councillor.
-The FIP Councillor shall serve as a liaison between the Council of the Society and the Executive Committee of the FIP, and shall bring proposals and issues of concern to the FIP to the attention of the Council.
-Following each Council meeting, the FIP Councillor shall report to the Chair and the Secretary/Treasurer regarding actions that affect the status and operations of the FIP.
+Duties of the FIP Councilor.
+The FIP Councilor shall serve as a liaison between the Council of the Society and the Executive Committee of the FIP and shall bring proposals and issues of concern to the FIP to the attention of the Chair and the Secretary/Treasurer regarding actions that affect the status and operations of the FIP.
 Reports shall be made to the entire Executive Committee during regularly scheduled meetings.
-In addition, the FIP Councillor shall perform other functions as appropriate or as provided in the Bylaws.
+In addition, the FIP Councilor shall perform other functions as appropriate or as provided in the Bylaws.

-ARTICLE VII – ELECTION AND TENURE OF THE OFFICERS, FIP COUNCILLOR AND EXECUTIVE COMMITTEE
+ARTICLE VII - ELECTION AND TENURE OF THE OFFICERS, FIP COUNCILOR, AND EXECUTIVE COMMITTEE

-1. Qualifications.
-Officers, FIP Councillor and Members-at-Large of the Executive Committee must be members of the FIP for at least one year prior to nomination.
+Qualifications.
+Officers, FIP Councilor, and Members-at-Large of the Executive Committee must be members of the FIP for at least one year prior to nomination.
 Elections shall be held annually by electronic and/or paper ballot as hereafter provided.

-2. Nomination and Election of the Vice-Chair, Secretary/Treasurer, FIP Councillor and Members-at-Large of the Executive Committee.
-Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, two candidates for each opening for Member-At-Large, and at least two candidates for FIP Councillor during the final year of the term of the current Councillor.
+Nomination and Election of the Vice Chair, Secretary/Treasurer, FIP Councilor, and Members-at-Large of the Executive Committee.
+Each year the Nominating Committee shall nominate at least two candidates for the office of Vice Chair, at least two candidates for each opening for Member-at-Large, and at least two candidates for FIP Councilor during the final year of the term of the current Councilor.

-3. Terms of Office.
-The Vice-Chair shall be elected by the membership to a one year, shall then become Chair-Elect for one year and Chair for one year.
-The six Members-At-Large shall serve staggered three-year terms.
-Two Members-At-Large shall be elected each year.
-The FIP Councillor shall serve a four year term.
+Terms of Office.
+The Vice Chair shall be elected by the membership to a one-year term, shall then become Chair-Elect for one year, and then Chair for one year.
+The six Members-at-Large shall serve staggered three-year terms.
+Two Members-at-Large shall be elected each year.
+The FIP Councilor shall serve a four-year term.

-4. Nominating and Balloting.
+Nominating and Balloting.
 Nominations shall be solicited from FIP members via the FIP newsletter and/or other means.
-Election ballots will be made available electronically or by mail to the membership no later than 1 July and are to be returned to the Secretary/Treasurer no later than 1 September.
+In the case when the Secretary/Treasurer is a candidate on the ballot for a consecutive term, the election will be administered by a process determined by the Executive Committee, most usually by the Past Chair.
+Election ballots will be made available electronically or by mail to the membership no later than September 15 and are to be returned to the Secretary/Treasurer or his or her designate.
 Election shall be by plurality of those voting.
 The Chair shall not cast any ballot for any position except in the case of a tie.
 Newly elected officers shall take office on January 1 following the elections.

-5. Vacancies in Office.
+Vacancies in Office.
 If a vacancy occurs in the office of the Chair, the Chair-Elect shall succeed and complete the term and shall serve as Chair also in the following year.
-The Vice-Chair shall serve simultaneously as Chair-Elect.
-During the remainder of the term and shall continue to serve as Chair-Elect in the following term.
+The Vice Chair shall serve simultaneously as Chair-Elect during the remainder of the term and shall continue to serve as Chair-Elect in the following term.

-If a vacancy occurs in the office of Chair-Elect otherwise than through advancement to Chair, the Vice-Chair shall become Chair-Elect.
-In this case, and also if he office of Vice Chair becomes vacant for other reasons, the office of the Vice Chair shall remain vacant for the remainder of the term.
+If a vacancy occurs in the office of Chair-Elect otherwise than through advancement to the Chair, the Vice Chair shall become Chair-Elect.
+In this case, and also if the office of Vice Chair becomes vacant for other reasons, the office of the Vice Chair shall remain vacant for the remainder of the term.
 In the next scheduled election, candidates for both Chair-Elect and Vice Chair shall be nominated.